Hospice and Palliative Medicine Fellowship – Northeast

 Program overview

-You’ll complete core rotations.
-And you’ll have weekly didactic sessions ranging from symptom management to spiritual care.
+You’ll complete core rotations and have weekly didactic sessions ranging from symptom management to spiritual care.
+The didactic schedule mirrors rotation schedule so that you are learning about the conditions you are seeing.

 Core rotations include: